TimesysGit/vigiles-buildroot/Readme.md

 Setup
 =====

-1. Download your LinuxLink Key File here and store it at the (recommended) path.
+1. Download your Vigiles API Key File here and store it at the (recommended) path.

     ```sh
     mkdir $HOME/timesys